-Svetha Weds Mark_Senior Thesisspring 2021
+Svetha Weds Mark

-This podcast uses family interviews, historical context, and vivid imagery to share a realistic vignette of interracial relationships.
-A love story at its core, Svetha Weds Mark ties the union of two families to the broader context of racial politics, tradition, and identity in the United States.
+Svetha Weds Mark is a four part multimedia podcast about my parents’ wedding.
+This podcast uses family interviews and historical context to share a realistic vignette of interracial relationships.
+Both a love story and a cultural retrospective, Svetha Weds Mark ties the union of two families to the broader context of racial politics, tradition, and identity in the United States.

 Audio Production and Original Score: Nicolas Bisgaard

 Choices around color, typography and graphics were made to emphasize the blending of South Asian and American cultures.

 To craft a narrative, I interviewed members of my family about their perception of my parent’s wedding.
 I integrated my family’s quotes with other research I had done on interracial marriage in the United States to connect my parent’s wedding to the larger context it happened in.